Robin Roberts (baseball): Philadelphia Phillies

-Roberts made his major league debut on June 18, 1948, and in 1950 he led his Phillies—whose overall youth earned them the nickname the Whiz Kids—to their first National League pennant in 35 years.
+Roberts made his Major League Baseball debut with the Philadelphia Phillies on June 18, 1948.
+In 1950, he led his Phillies, whose overall youth earned them the nickname the Whiz Kids, to their first National League pennant in 35 years.
 Roberts started three games in the last five days of the season, defeating the heavily favored Brooklyn Dodgers at Ebbets Field, in a pennant-deciding, season-ending, 10-inning game.
 This marked his 20th victory of the season, and Roberts became the Phillies' first 20-game winner since Grover Cleveland Alexander in 1917.
 Roberts also started Game 2 in the 1950 World Series against Allie Reynolds.
-He allowed two runs in ten hits in ten innings as the Phillies lost 2-1.
+He allowed two runs and ten hits in ten innings as the Phillies lost 2-1.

-From 1950 to 1955 inclusive, Roberts won at least 20 games each season, leading the NL in victories from 1952 to 1955.
-Six times he led the league in games started, five times in complete games and innings pitched, and he once pitched 28 complete games in a row, with one game being 17 innings.
+From 1950 to 1955, Roberts won at least 20 games each season, leading the National League in victories from 1952 to 1955.
+He led the National League in games started six times, in complete games and innings pitched five times, and he once pitched 28 complete games in a row, with one of those games lasting 17 innings.
 During his career, Roberts never walked more than 77 batters in any regular season.
 He helped himself with his bat, hitting 55 doubles, 10 triples, and five home runs with 103 RBIs.

-His 28 wins in 1952, the year he won The Sporting News Player of the Year Award, were the most in the National League since 1935, the year when Dizzy Dean won 28 games.
+Roberts' 28 wins in 1952, the year he was named the Sporting News MLB Player of the Year award, were the most in the National League since 1935, the year when Dizzy Dean won 28 games.

-Although he had 28 wins in 1952, Roberts had his best season, based on a career high WAR (wins above replacement) in 1953, posting a 23–16 record and leading the NL pitchers in strikeouts with 198.
+Although he had 28 wins in 1952, Roberts had his best season, based on a career high wins above replacement (WAR) in 1953, posting a 23–16 record and leading National League pitchers in strikeouts with 198.
 In a career-high 346 2/3 innings pitched, he walked just 66 batters, and his 2.75 ERA was second in the league behind Warren Spahn's 2.10.

-One of the most memorable highlights of his career occurred on May 13, 1954, when Roberts gave up a lead-off home run to the Cincinnati Reds' (then known as the Redlegs) Bobby Adams and then he retired 27 consecutive batters to win 8–1, on a one-hit game.
+One of the most memorable highlights of his career occurred on May 13, 1954, when Roberts gave up a lead-off home run to Bobby Adams of the Cincinnati Reds, then known as the Cincinnati Redlegs, but then went on to retire 27 consecutive batters to win 8–1, on a one-hit game.

 Roberts consistently (11 out of 14 years) had a better winning percentage than did the Phillies in games in which he had no decision.
 Overall, the Phillies were 1,020–1,136 from 1948 to 1961, a winning percentage of .4731.
 Roberts was 234–199 in that span, for a winning percentage of .5404.